How selling gold from Oakham by post works

 Getting paid

-What we buy, and who tends to sell it from Oakham
+What we buy, and when selling from Oakham makes sense

 Unsure where your items sit?
 A WhatsApp photo gets you a straight, honest answer before a label is ever issued.